slaicha/cape_town_segmentation/README.md

 ## Cape Town Dataset
 To generate image-mask pairs for the Cape Town images, we first need to preprocess the annotations and create a comprehensive GeoDataFrame that includes all the relevant details of the polygon annotations.
 This GeoDataFrame follows the same structure as the one provided with the California dataset in the metadata folder.
-For the full details of the annotation processing steps, please refer to the `data_processing_cape_town.ipynb` notebook.
+For the full details of the annotation processing steps, please refer to the `data_processing_cape_town.ipynb` notebook and read it carefully.
 The final GeoDataFrame is saved in `./data/annotations_final.geojson`.
 Sample image-mask pairs can be found in the `sample_cape_town_dataset` folder.

+Note: Similarily to the California dataset, the Cape Town images should downloaded and stored in the data folder.
+Split the images into train, test, and val datasets.

 ### Sample Cape Town image mask pair